joecity/jekyll-now/_posts/2015-03-31-agile-faster.md

 * Place high importance on continuous integration and automated deployments; measure how quickly and easily a feature can be developed, regression tested, demoed and released
 * Encourage pair programming

 Perhaps we could measure such quality metrics, and advertise the teams code quality success stories.
 Emphasise, highlight, and celebrate team achievements where high quality is maintained.
-Tell and even demonstrate the automated test coverage, announce how many builds and releases the team can now achieve each day, raise awareness when the team refactors and cleans a significant portion of the code base and say how much faster the team can now make updates to that business rule.
+Tell and even demonstrate the automated test coverage.
+Announce how many builds and releases the team can now achieve each day.
+Raise awareness when the team refactors and cleans a significant portion of the code base and say how much faster the team can now make updates to that business rule.
+Brag about the quality of the code analysis when compared to industry averages.

+Basically, make good code quality practices a first class citizen!

 ## Summary

 It is very easy, and often the norm, to focus on speed alone.
 We don't want to be that snowboarder who ploughed into a tree going 70kms an hour because we were going really fast but could not turn when we needed to.

 Once a team has established good agile practices and a culture of high quality output, the speed increase will come naturally, and more importantly safely and sustainably.
-This means instead of having the software devolve into a slow, unmaintainable system that can hold the business back, we end up with a system that will continue to deliver value and an adaptable, competitive edge that can continue to drive the business forward.
+This means instead of having the software devolve into a slow, unmaintainable system that can hold the business back, we end up with a system that will continue to deliver value and an adaptable, competitive edge that will continue to drive the business forward.